Cipher-Syntax/Python-Projects/readme.md

 ### 4. Collatz Sequence
 An implementation of the Collatz conjecture, which generates the sequence for a given starting number.
 The program displays each step of the sequence until it reaches 1.

+### 5. Singly Linked List Program
+A program that implements a singly linked list with basic operations such as insertion, deletion, searching, updating, and sorting.